-They often ask me what I write about.
-The answer is simple: the politics of crisis and revolution — personal, cultural, past and future, individual and collective, my writing is centered on the process of revolution and change, or lack thereof.
+They ask me what I write about.
+The answer is simple: the politics of crisis and revolution — personal, cultural, past and future, individual and collective, my writing is centered on revolution and change, or lack thereof.
 The interplay between rebellion and resistance, uprising and acquiescence.
-I enjoy focusing on the struggle between the visionary and the establishment, the renegade and the prevailing order, the turns taken as each side tries to seize authority.
+The process of transition.
+I enjoy focusing on the struggle between the visionary and the establishment, the renegade and the prevailing order, the turns taken as each side seizes authority.

 Behind The Mirror: Short Stories And Reflections is the story of two characters making sense of the world and their lives through an engaging correspondence, their viewpoints coming together to create a composite image of a life in flux.